Smoothing Slot Attention Iterations and Recurrences: Proposed Method

-\textbf{Comment 1}.
-Our preheater is trained with the intermediate results in the OCL model as the ground-truth without any external supervision, forming rigid self-distillation.
-This is also a kind of bootstrap, in that good slots $\boldsymbol{S}_1$ leads to better preheated queries $\boldsymbol{Q}_1^*$, and in turn better preheated queries $\boldsymbol{Q}_1^*$ leads to better slots $\boldsymbol{S}_1$ further.
+\textit{Remark 1}.
+Our preheater is trained with OCL intermediate results as the ground-truth, without any external supervision, forming rigid self-distillation.
+This is also bootstrap, as good slots $\boldsymbol{S}_1$ leads to better preheated queries $\boldsymbol{Q}_1^*$, and in turn better $\boldsymbol{Q}_1^*$ leads to better $\boldsymbol{S}_1$.

-\textbf{Comment 2}.
-Our preheater and the SA module are similar variants of the Tranformer decoder block, thus our preheater introduces approximately 1/3 more computation overhead, given three SA iterations on the image or video's first frame.
+\textit{Remark 2}.
+Our preheater is similar to but lighter than the SA module, thus introducing negligible computation overhead inside the whole model.
+Refer to \Cref{tab:overhead} for details.